All Episodes

 Right?

-So this is the perfect the perfect ground and the perfect justification for creating a culture of dependency, a culture that is asking for rights without assuming responsibility, a culture that wants benefits,
+So this is the perfect ground and the perfect justification for creating a culture of dependency, a culture that is asking for rights without assuming responsibility, a culture that wants benefits, a public rhetoric that is focused just on what people need rather than what has to be done in order to raise a pie that is big enough for everyone.

-a public rhetoric that is focused just on what people need rather than what has to be done in order to raise a pie that is big enough for everyone, and if we disseminated if we divide it in ways that support what creates it in the first place, which is the profit motive, more people are gonna get more things.
+And if we disseminated, disseminate, if we divide it in ways that support what creates it in the first place, which is the profit motive, more people are going to get more things.

 Simple as that.

-The alternative to this is just poverty, and it's the kind of poverty that people like Mamdani maybe want maybe going for intentionally because they may be thinking that the worse things are the better for the prospects of a revolution.
+And it's the kind of poverty that people like Mamdani maybe want, maybe going for intentionally, because they may be thinking that the worse things are, the better for the prospects of a revolution.

 He says them.

-So, what kind of mayor does New York City need right now?
+So what kind of mayor does New York City need right now?

-Says me, and is quote tweeting this.
+And is quote tweeting this.

 Right.